jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 ***

 ### VARIABLES
-In Python, variables are ["un-typed,"](https://fosterv222.medium.com/coding-languages-typed-vs-untyped-d29c7e0b3713) meaning we don't have to tell Python if a value is a number or text or something else.
+In Python, variables are ["un-typed,"](https://fosterv222.medium.com/coding-languages-typed-vs-untyped-d29c7e0b3713) meaning we don't have to tell Python if a value is a number or text or something else, and variables can change type.
 To create a variable, all we need to do is give it a name and an initial value!

 ```python
 a = -5          # an integer (whole number)
 b = 3.14        # a floating-point number (decimal)
 c = 'Python'    # a string (text)
 ```

+You'll also notice that we don't need semicolons at the end of lines of code in Python!

 Typically in Python, variables are written in all lowercase with underscores in between words.
 In other languages, like Javascript, we usually write variables in `camelCase` instead.
 Both will work, but all the examples here will use the usual Python convention: